webbpinner/sealog-client-isc/INSTALL.md

 If the client is to be hosted at the root of the webserver you will not need to add this code block but instead will need to set the `DocumentRoot` to `/var/www/html/sealog`

-Create a symbolic link from the repository to the apache document root
+Create a symbolic link from the repository to the apache document root.
 ```
-sudo ln -s /home/sealog/sealog-client-isc/dist /var/www/html/sealog
+sudo ln -s <full_path_to>/sealog-client-isc/dist /var/www/html/sealog
 ```
+ - Replace `<full_path_to>` with the appropriate path i.e. `/home/isc`

 You will need to tweak this configuration to match your exact installation.
 This example assumes the client will live at `http://<serverIP>/sealog` and the git repo is located at: `/home/sealog/sealog-client-jason-shoreside`